strongloop/loopback/test/README.md

 <a name="model-modelcreatedata-callback"></a>
 ## Model.create([data], [callback])
-Create an instance of Model with given data and save to the attached data source..
+Create an instance of Model with given data and save to the attached data source.

 ```js
 User.create({first: 'Joe', last: 'Bob'}, function(err, user) {